Non-invasive Skin Biopsy Testing

 • The pigment may spread from the spot's border up to the surrounding skin

-• Changes in the mole's surface including the bleeding, oozing, scaliness, and the appearance of the bump or lump
+• Changes in the mole's surface, including the bleeding, oozing, scaliness, and appearance of the bump or lump

 This new, non-invasive skin biopsy test utilizes an adhesive patch, rather than a scalpel.
-With this new, advanced method, no instruments or tools are used in the body of the patient.
+With this more advanced method, no instruments or tools are used in the body of the patient.

 The adhesive patches come with special features that enable an effective collection of various skin samples, while also ensuring that the process gives the patient little-to-no discomfort.
 This also allows for quicker patient recovery times as well as no risk of scarring.